KennyVilella/excavator_simulator_mujoco/model/excavator/README.md

 A custom plugin should be made to provide a better actuation.

 ## Inertia calculation
-The inertia of the different parts have been estimated with `Meshlab`.
+The inertia of the different parts have been estimated with [Meshlab][Meshlab].
 Some meshes are not "watertight" and had to be modified in order to obtain an estimate.
 The modifications made include: